Wor–Wic Community College: Academics

+Facilities

+Wor-Wic leases or owns various facilities which provide office, classroom, and laboratory space.
+In addition, Wor-Wic owns Ocean Resorts Golf Club which is used for their Turf Management and Hospitality courses.
+In 2023, Wor-Wic opened the new Patricia and Alan Guerrieri Technology Center, bringing "welding, HVACR, metal fabrication and plumbing labs; a CDL simulation lab; and other hands-on instruction areas for electro-mechanical, construction, electrical and alternative energy programs" on-campus.

 Tuition

-As of the Fall 2017 semester, the tuition cost is $108 per credit hour for in-county residents, $241 per credit hour for other Maryland residents, and $297 per credit hour for out-of-state students.
+As of the Fall 2023 semester, the tuition cost is $129 per credit hour for in-county residents, $258 per credit hour for other Maryland residents, and $323 per credit hour for out-of-state students.

 Governance

 The Maryland Higher Education Commission oversees and coordinates higher education in the State of Maryland including academic and financial policies at the college.
 A seven-member Board of Trustees, appointed by the Governor of the State of Maryland, governs the college.
-The college also has local sponsors, including the Worcester County Council, the Wicomico County Council, and the Wicomico County Executive.
+The college also has local sponsors, including the Worcester County and Wicomico County governments.